The introduction to FLine drawing documentation focuses on building and manipulating

 Taken together space and color remapping are almost everything you need to write, say, a clone of an Instagram filter or perform color grading on a Hollywood blockbuster or a mainstream computer game.
 These two transformations are also the fundamental building blocks in many visual new media pieces, both for “output” (images to watch) and “input” (stages in the analysis of moving images).

-Finally, a note: editing OpenGL Shader Language shaders as big strings is definitely less than ideal; if you are ready to edit complete GLSL programs see here.
+Finally, a note: editing OpenGL Shader Language shaders as big strings is definitely less than ideal (and the error messages, or lack of them, are really hard to deal with) if you are ready to edit complete GLSL programs see here.